jeffgreco13/filament-breezy/README.md

 })->middleware('verified:filament.verification.notice');
 ```

-Or, force verified emails on your entire Filament Admin by adding the `EnsureEmailIsVerified` class to the auth middleware in `config/filament.php`:
+Or, force verified emails on your entire Filament Admin by adding the `verified:filament.verification.notice` class to the auth middleware in `config/filament.php`:

 ```php
 "middleware" => [